 Prevention of Crown Gall

-Once the grown gall pathogen is in the soil, it's very difficult to get rid of.
+Once the crown gall pathogen is in the soil, it's very difficult to get rid of.
 Therefore, prevention is key.

-When buying new plants, carefully inspect their roots, trunks, branches, and stems carefully for any galls.
+When buying new plants, carefully inspect their roots, trunks, branches, and stems for any galls.
+Look for certified disease free plants and avoid placing them where brambles, fruits and other species susceptible to crown gall have grown previously.

-If you already have a crown gall problem in your yard, stay away from planting roses, willows, poplars, and fruit trees, as these are the most susceptible to the disease.
+If you already have a crown gall problem in your yard, stay away from planting roses, willows, poplars, fruit trees, and brambles as these are the most susceptible to the disease.

 Instead, choose resistant trees and shrubs, such as barberry, beech, birch, black gum, boxwood, catalpa, deutzia, firethorn, ginkgo, golden-rain tree, holly, hornbeam, larch, little-leaf linden, magnolia, mahonia, redbud, serviceberry, smoke tree, sweet gum, tulip tree, yellowwood, and zelkova.
 Conifers are also resistant to crown gall.